 As disclosed in Notes 4 and 9 to the accompanying financial statements, Yuen Foong Shop Company, Ltd. acquired 100% equity of Livebricks Inc. from a fellow subsidiary of YFY Inc. group in the first quarter of 2023.
 In compliance with the "Comments on IFRS" and Interpretation 2012-301 issued by the Accounting Research and Development Foundation, the acquisition resulted in a joint control restructuring.
-In the preparation of comparative parent company only financial statements, the acquisition is disclosed as if it had occurred before January 1, 2022 and the Company's parent company only financial statements for the previous year are restated.
+In the preparation of comparative parent company only financial statements, the acquisition is disclosed as if it had occurred before January 1, 2022.
 Our audit result is not modified in respect of this matter.